 NOTE: Timing is a critical parameter between the steps.
 Prepare solutions as fresh as possible during the waiting times.
 Maleimide groups are subject to hydrolysis in aqueous media and thiols easily become oxidized to disulfides in solution33,47 impeding AFM tip functionalization reactions.

 3.2.1.
-Prepare 6 mL of silane-PEG-mal solution in toluene (1.25 mg/mL) in two flat Petri dishes, 3 mL each.
+Prepare a silane-PEG-mal solution in toluene (1.25 mg/mL) in solvent resistant plastic or glass tubes and pour 6 mL of the solution in two flat Petri dishes, 3 mL each.

 NOTE: If binding of multiple probe polymers is observed in the SMFS experiment, mixing silane-PEG-mal with non-functional silane-PEG can reduce the number of anchoring points.
 For the adjustment of the passivation layer PEG with different masses (i.e., contour lengths) can be used27.

 3.2.2.
-Incubate the AFM cantilever chips immediately after step 3.1.3 in the silane-PEG-mal solution (5 chips per Petri dish) for 3 h at 60 °C35.
+Incubate the AFM cantilever chips immediately after step 3.1.3 in the silane-PEG-mal solution (up to 5 chips per Petri dish) for 3 h at 60 °C35.

 3.2.3.
 Take Petri dishes out of the oven and let the solution cool down for at least 10 min.

 3.2.4.
-Rinse each AFM cantilever chip carefully
+Rinse each AFM cantilever chip carefully.
+Reduce the impact of capillary forces on the AFM cantilever when passing the air-solvent interface, for example by tilting these chips slightly when immersing into solution.

 3.2.4.1.
 For PEG and PS polymers, rinse three times with toluene.